KKeishiro/Shape-from-Silhouettes/README.md

 ### 2. Volume of interest
 Define the volume of interest.
-At first use a larger bounding box than necessary, just to make sure the statue has included.
+At first use a larger bounding box than necessary, just to make sure the statue has been included.
 Then make the bounding box tight to get better resolution.
 Similarly, we can start with a coarse grid, say 10 * 10 * 20, and then try a larger grid, at least 64 * 64 * 128.

 <img src="https://user-images.githubusercontent.com/29389892/35713570-550f7c24-07c8-11e8-8ac1-bc7a0598b8c5.png" width="370" height="280">